The 6 Stages of Gridlock and the Four Points of Balance to a Healthier Relationship

 5. Eventually you don’t want to adapt to your partner.
 Your battered reflected sense of self ushers in willful refusal, stubbornness, and defiance.

-6. Your partner accommodates you as much as she can or wants to, and eventually stops.
+6. Your partner accommodates you as much as they can or wants to, and eventually stops.
 You do the same.
 You both have no room to back up or go forward.
 At that point, you’re gridlocked.
 You have no good solution in sight and no prospect of resolution.
 Things look pretty bleak

 The Four Points of Balance: